wasp-lang/wasp/web/docs/language/features.md

 In practice, this means that Wasp keeps the queries "fresh" without requiring you to think about cache invalidation.

-On the other hand, such excessive cache invalidation can quickly become wasteful and will not work for any resource other than Entities.
+On the other hand, this kind of automatic cache invalidation can become wasteful (some updates might not be necessary) and will not only work for Entities.
+If that's an issue, you can use the mechanisms provided by _react-query_ for now, and expect more direct support in Wasp for handling those use cases in a nice, elegant way.
-Wasp does not yet provide native support for such use cases, so please use _react-query_'s built-in mechanisms for the time being.
-You can expect Wasp to support a more elegant solution in the future.

 ## Dependencies